Ferrari (NYSE:RACE) PT Lowered to $265.00 at Morgan Stanley

-Ferrari (NYSE:RACE) had its target price cut by Morgan Stanley from $273.00 to $265.00 in a report issued on Wednesday, Benzinga reports.
-They currently have an overweight rating on the stock.
+Ferrari (NYSE:RACE) had its price target lowered by equities research analysts at Morgan Stanley from $273.00 to $265.00 in a research report issued on Tuesday, Benzinga reports.
+The brokerage currently has an “overweight” rating on the stock.
+Morgan Stanley’s price objective would indicate a potential upside of 32.79% from the stock’s previous close.

-Other equities research analysts have also recently issued reports about the stock.
-Citigroup cut shares of Ferrari from a neutral rating to a sell rating in a report on Wednesday, February 3rd.
-Zacks Investment Research cut shares of Ferrari from a buy rating to a hold rating in a report on Thursday, April 22nd.
-HSBC lowered shares of Ferrari from a buy rating to a hold rating in a research note on Thursday, February 11th.
-Societe Generale lowered shares of Ferrari from a buy rating to a hold rating and dropped their price target for the stock from $269.00 to $231.00 in a research note on Wednesday.
-Finally, Smith Barney Citigroup lowered shares of Ferrari from a buy rating to a neutral rating in a research note on Thursday, January 7th.
-Two investment analysts have rated the stock with a sell rating, seven have assigned a hold rating and six have issued a buy rating to the stock.
-The stock presently has an average rating of Hold and an average target price of $241.43.
+RACE has been the topic of several other reports.
+Zacks Investment Research cut shares of Ferrari from a “buy” rating to a “hold” rating in a report on Thursday, April 22nd.
+JPMorgan Chase & Co. raised their price objective on Ferrari from $195.00 to $198.00 and gave the company a “neutral” rating in a research note on Thursday, April 22nd.
+Royal Bank of Canada reaffirmed an “outperform” rating on shares of Ferrari in a research note on Thursday, May 6th.
+HSBC lowered Ferrari from a “buy” rating to a “hold” rating in a research note on Thursday, February 11th.
+Finally, Citigroup lowered Ferrari from a “neutral” rating to a “sell” rating in a research note on Wednesday, February 3rd.
+Two analysts have rated the stock with a sell rating, seven have given a hold rating and six have issued a buy rating to the stock.
+The company presently has a consensus rating of “Hold” and a consensus target price of $241.43.

 Ferrari N.V., through its subsidiaries, designs, engineers, produces, and sells luxury performance sports cars.
 The company offers sports, GT, and special series cars; limited edition hypercars; one-off and track cars; and Icona cars.
 It also provides racing cars; and spare parts and engines, as well as after sales, repair, maintenance, and restoration services for cars.